Željko Babić (handballer)

-Željko Babić (born 19 May 1972) is a Croatian retired handball player and current coach of RK Podravka Koprivnica.
+Željko Babić (born 19 May 1972) is a Croatian retired handball player and current coach of Olympiacos.

 Playing career

 Babić had played for the following clubs: RK PIK Neretva Opuzen, Badel 1862 Zagreb, Razvitak Metković, Secchia and Pallamano Prato, and RK Jelsa.
 He retired from playing professional handball in 2006.

 Coaching career

 Babić worked as an assistant coach under the coaching staff of Slavko Goluža in the Croatian national team, winning bronze medals at the 2012 European Championship, 2012 Summer Olympics and at the 2013 World Championship, and the silver medal at the 2013 Mediterranean Games.

 On 27 February 2015, he was appointed as the head coach of the Croatian national team, leading the team at the 2016 European Championship, 2016 Summer Olympics and at the 2017 World Championship.
 On 30 January 2017, it was reported that Babić was sacked as the head coach of the national team of Croatia due to a poor run of results and finishing fourth in the World Championship finals held in January in France.

 Following the 2017–18 season, Babić was named the head coach of Slovenian club RK Gorenje Velenje.
 He parted ways with the club in May 2018.

 On 9 January 2020, he was appointed as the head coach of RK Eurofarm Pelister in North Macedonia.